tradingview/rest_integrations_docs/source/FAQ.rst

    We request `/symbol_info`_ every hour and automatically update it if everything is ok.
 But if we find some critical changes or invalid values, manual verification will be required.

-We want to show only our broker’s symbols in the symbol search to our users.
+We want to show only our broker\'s symbols in the symbol search to our users.
 How to set it up?
    After login into the brokerage account, a user has enabled filter in the symbol search.
-So the user can see the broker’s symbols only.
+So the user can see the broker\'s symbols only.
 But this filter can be disabled.
 This behavior cannot be changed.

 Following the `/symbol_info`_ specification, a symbol should contain uppercase letters, numbers, a dot or an underscore.
 But our exchange symbols contain the slash like ``BTC/USDT``.
 Is it allowed or we have to do a conversion to ``BTC_USDT``?
    You can add ticker field.
 We will use the ticker name for requests to API, it will be used prior to symbol filed.